seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 The law hath not been dead, though it hath slept:
 Those many had not dared to do that evil,
 If the first that did the edict infringe
-Had answer’d for his deed: now ’tis awake
+Had answer'd for his deed: now 'tis awake
 Takes note of what is done; and, like a prophet,
 Looks in a glass, that shows what future evils,
 Either new, or by remissness new-conceived,
-And so in progress to be hatch’d and born,
+And so in progress to be hatch'd and born,
 Are now to have no successive degrees,
 But, ere they live, to end.